 The Exchange, in the centre of Penzance, presents exhibitions and events by leading regional, national and international artists in all media.
 Behind a dramatic undulating glass facade, The Exchange contains a stunning exhibition space and a Gallery Shop offering leading contemporary art, craft and design.

-Admission is free.
+There is a charge for admission.
 For opening times and further information please contact the gallery.

 Newlyn Art Gallery, New Road, Newlyn, TR18 5PZ Tel 01736 363715